mkohana/mkohana.github.io/content/conference/_index.md

 alwaysopen = true
 +++

+1. IMAMA, Masaki Kohana, Masaru Kamada,
+Web Service for Searching Halal Compliant Restaurants,
+The 8th International Workshop on Web Services and Social Media (WSSM-2019),
+in conjunction with the 22th International Conference on Network-Based Information Systems, (NBiS-2019),
+pp. 683-691, (Sep, 2019)

+1. Daisuke Tanaka, Masaki Kohana, Michitoshi Niibori, Yasuhiro Ohtaki, Shusuke Okamoto, Masaru Kamada,
+Implementation of Interactive Tutorial for IslayPub by Hooking User Events,
+The 8th International Workshop on Web Services and Social Media (WSSM-2019),
+in conjunction with the 22th International Conference on Network-Based Information Systems, (NBiS-2019),
+pp. 692-699, (Sep, 2019)

+1. Katsumi Ohkura, Masaki Kohana,
+A Smart Lock Control System with Home Situation,
+The 8th International Workshop on Web Services and Social Media (WSSM-2019),
+in conjunction with the 22th International Conference on Network-Based Information Systems, (NBiS-2019),
+pp. 700-704, (Sep, 2019)

+1. Hiroki Sakaji, Akio Kobayashi, Masaki Kohana, Yasunao Takano, Kiyoshi Izumi,
+Card Price Prediction of Trading Cards Using Machine Learning Methods,
+The 8th International Workshop on Web Services and Social Media (WSSM-2019),
+in conjunction with the 22th International Conference on Network-Based Information Systems, (NBiS-2019),
+pp. 705-714, (Sep, 2019)

+1. Ryoya Fukutani, Shusuke Okamoto, Shinji Sakamoto, Masaki Kohana,
+A Real-Time Programming Battle Web Application by Using WebRTC,
+The 8th International Workshop on Web Services and Social Media (WSSM-2019),
+in conjunction with the 22th International Conference on Network-Based Information Systems, (NBiS-2019),
+pp. 731-737, (Sep, 2019)

 1. Hiroki Sakaji, Akio Kobayashi, Masaki Kohana, Yasunao Takano, Kiyoshi Izumi,
 Estimation of Tags Using Various Data for Online Videos,
 The 33rd International Conference on